18 Shoe Brand Success Stories

 10. TANYA HEATH Paris ($120K/year)

-Tanya Heath (from Paris, Ile-de-France, France) started TANYA HEATH Paris about 13 years ago.
+Tanya Heath (from Paris, Ile-de-France, France) started TANYA HEATH Paris over 13 years ago.

 My name, as the brand would suggest, is Tanya Heath.
 I’m something you almost never hear about; a generation X entrepreneur who left a classic career path to follow a dream.
 My company, TANYA HEATH Paris created the world’s first multi-height shoe with removable heels for professional women who don’t want to be held back by their footwear.